Fellowship Afloat is committed to providing:

-- safe, healthy and comfortable accommodation for visitors
+• Safe, healthy and comfortable environment for visitors.

 A board of Trustees oversees the governance and policy of the Trust.

-The full time staff team manage the day to day running of the centre and its activities; five or six are permanently resident onboard the centre.
+The full time staff team manage the day to day running of the centre and its activities; two to three are permanently resident onboard the centre.
 Volunteer sessional staff who are appropriately qualified also contribute to the running of the courses and care onboard.

-The Fire Office and Local Authority Environmental Health Office have approved the facilities and a risk assessment is in place.
+The Fire Office and Local Authority Environmental Health Office have approved the facilities.
 A rigorous fire escape routine is in force with all staff regularly trained and practised in its execution.
 All fire & smoke detection equipment and fire fighting equipment is regularly maintained and tested.

-Fellowship Afloat is recognised as a teaching establishment by the Royal Yachting Association (RYA), Tel: (023 8060 4100) - the UK Governing Body for sail training.
-The RYA regularly inspects the centre to approve the standard and maintenance of activity and safety equipment and staff training.
+FACT is recognised as a teaching establishment by the Royal Yachting Association (RYA), Tel: (02380 627400) - the UK Governing Body for sail training.
+The RYA regularly inspect the centre to approve the standard and maintenance of activity and safety equipment and staff training.

-The Adventure Activity Centres Licensing Authority, (Tel: 029 2075 5715) has issued Fellowship Afloat Charitable Trust with a licence to be a provider of water sports activities to young people under the age of 18 years pursuant to the Activity Centres (Young Persons’ Safety) Act 1995 and the Adventure Activities Licensing Regulations 2004.
-Registration Number: L11105/RO224.
+The Adventure Activity Centres Licensing Authority, (Tel: 029 2075 5715) has issued Fellowship Afloat Charitable Trust with a licence to be a provider of sailing and improvised rafting activities to young people under the age of 18 years pursuant to the Activity Centres (Young Persons’ Safety) Act 1995 and the Adventure Activities Licensing Regulations 1996.
+Registration Number: L14910/RO224.